Tri County Community College Logo

 Purchasing Books & Supplies

-Students receiving financial aid may purchase books and supplies at the TCCC bookstore during the regular registration and the drop/add period each semester.
-Purchasing books and supplies in the TCCC bookstore authorizes TCCC to deduct all charges from the student’s financial aid account.
+Students receiving financial aid may purchase books and supplies through the TCCC bookstore during regular registration and the drop/add period each semester.
+Purchasing books and supplies online through the TCCC bookstore authorizes TCCC to deduct all charges from the student’s financial aid account.
 Students have the option to purchase books and supplies through another vendor; however, students will have to pay for those purchases on their own.

 Financial Aid Disbursement Dates

 Financial aid refunds are disbursed to currently enrolled students AFTER attendance is monitored each semester.
-TCCC will transfer each student’s remaining funds to BankMobile approximately four to five weeks after the first day of classes each semester.
-BankMobile will apply each student’s refund to his/her selected refund preference.
+TCCC will transfer each student’s remaining funds to BMTX, Inc. approximately four to five weeks after the first day of classes each semester.
+BMTX, Inc. will apply each student’s refund to his/her selected refund preference.
 Students enrolled in classes that start later in the semester will receive refunds at a later date using the same disbursement method above.
-For information about BankMobile, please visit BankMobile http://bankmobiledisbursements.com/refundchoices/
+For information about BMTX, Inc., please visit BankMobile.

 Projected Refund Dates